DFE-Digital/govuk-moodle-theme/README.md

 It is the responsibility of those using this theme to check regularly for updates and to implement new versions as required.

+## Local Development
+To use your changes in your local instance of Moodle you will need to compile the SCSS into CSS after you have made your changes.
+To do this you can run the following command in the root of the repository `sass govuk/scss/govuk.scss govuk/style/govuk.css`.
+This will compile the SCSS from the `scss` folder in the `govuk.scss` file and place it in the `style` folder with the file name being `govuk.css`.
+The CSS must be in the style folder for Moodle to be able to find and reference it.